Soteria-Network/ccminer-soterg-solo/README.md

 This variant of **ccminer** was tested and built on **Linux (Debian Bookworm)**.
 The recommended **CUDA Toolkit version** is **11.8**.
+Other new versions have been released that should work with CUDA above 11.8.

 ---